ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

 The games are Diamond, Pearl and Platinum.
 Let's list more mechanics.
 There's a lot of things that improved by having 2 screens.

-- Transfering Pokemon from Other generations
+- Added Transfering Pokemon from Other generations
     - You can transfer Pokemon from the III to the IV generation by going to a place called the "Pal Park".
     - [REMOVED] Two-way generation transfer
     - You can only transfer one way, from third to fourth.